Mingulay: Evacuation

 In July 1906 grazing land on Vatersay was raided by landless cottars from Barra and its isles, including three families from Mingulay.
 They were followed in 1907 by eight more raiders from Mingulay led by Micheal Neill Eachainn.
 Lady Gordon Cathcart took legal action but the visiting judge took the view that she had neglected her duties as a landowner and that "long indifference to the necessities of the cottars had gone far to drive them to exasperation".
 Vatersay has sheltered anchorages and was only 300 metres (330 yd) from Barra (until the construction of a causeway in 1990) and Neil MacPhee wrote "it is better a thousand times to die here than to go through the same hardships which were our lot" on Mingulay.

 In November 1907 six more families consisting of 27 individuals from Mingulay squatted on Sandray, which has a sheltered beach.
 Meanwhile, the plight of the Vatersay raiders had been raised at Westminster.
 Despite considerable public sympathy they were eventually sentenced to two months in prison.
 Shortly thereafter the Congested Districts Board purchased the entire island of Vatersay with the aim of providing new crofts.
 By the next summer there were 14 Mingulay families living there.
 Only six families remained on Mingulay itself, and all of them planned to leave.

 By 1910 there were only a dozen fishermen in six families living there, and in summer 1912 the island was finally abandoned.
 Some may have wished to stay, but by now the population had been reduced below a viable number and the lack of a school, which had closed in April 1910, would have been a factor.
 There is also no doubt that the parish priest, Donald Martin, encouraged the desertion.
 It is claimed that neither did he like travelling there, nor did the church receive much in the collection box on his visits.

-Mingulay bears similarities to the island of Hirta, which was also evacuated in 1930, Mingulay is sometimes referred to as the "near St Kilda".
+Mingulay bears physical similarities to the island of Hirta, which was evacuated in 1930, although Storey (2008) confirms that the abandonment of Mingulay was unlike that of St Kilda: the Mingulay islanders left of their own accord, and did not have the benefit of Government support as in the St Kilda situation.
+Mingulay is sometimes referred to as the "near St Kilda".
 Mingulay is less than a third of the distance from "The Long Island" that Hirta is, yet a 19th-century visitor commented that the former was "much more primitive than St Kilda, especially as regards the cottars' and crofters' houses", suggesting that the lack of a permanent landing was of greater import than sheer distance.